GeoDienstenCentrum/geodienstencentrum.github.io/_posts/2014-04-14-dokuwikispatial_mapping.md

 image: 2014-04-12-openlayersmap.png
 ---

-## Spatially enable your Wiki, part 1
+## Spatially enable your Wiki, part 1: mapping

 In this series we will look at spatially enabling the DokuWiki system by adding mapping, data management and spatial indexing with the help of geotagging and other means.